 1. Learn about modeling.

-Read Tampa Bay Modeling, Independent Modeling, and our other modeling resource sites.
+Read Tampa Bay Modeling, Independent Modeling, Florida Models, and our other modeling resource sites.
 The more you learn, the better off you will be as you start your modeling career as a new model.
 Being a new model does not mean that you don’t know what you are doing.
 It doesn't have to!
 Knowledge is power, after all.
-Also read Modeling Your Future, exclusively here on Tampa Bay Modeling (and on Tampa Bay Modeling flyers which people are claiming are giving them headaches with all of that information crammed onto a 4 X 5 inch index card flyer.
+Also read Modeling Your Future, exclusively here on Tampa Bay Modeling (and on Tampa Bay Modeling fliers which people are claiming are giving them headaches with all of that information crammed onto a 4 X 5 inch index card flyer.
 It’s easier to read on here.
-We promise!)
+We promise!).

 2. Don’t get scammed.